ethereum/go-ethereum/docs/_interface/merge.md

 the JSON_RPC_API directly using tools such as [curl](https//curl.se), third party libraries such as [Web3.js][web3js-link] or [Web3.py][web3py-link] in development frameworks (e.g. [Truffle][truffle-link], [Hardhat][hardhat-link],
 [Brownie][brownie-link], [Foundry][foundry-link] or using Web3.js in Geth's built-in Javascript console.
-Much more information about the Javascript consle is available on the [Javascript Console page](/docs/interface/javascript-console).
+Much more information about the Javascript console is available on the [Javascript Console page](/docs/interface/javascript-console).

 ## Summary